 The publisher of the feature layer or the administrator in your organization decides whether a feature layer is editable and sets an editing level.
-Editing levels determine whether you can add features only, update feature attributes only, or add, update, and delete features.
+Editing levels determine whether you can add features, delete features, update feature attributes only, or update feature geometry.

 If the feature layer is editable and you have privileges to edit features, you can open a map containing editable features in Map Viewer or add an editable feature layer to Map Viewer to edit the features.